National evidence base - adult carers

-According to the Carers UK breaks survey (December 2018 – January 2019), many carers are not getting the breaks they need: 46 per cent said they hadn’t had a break from caring in the last five years.
-This has a real impact – 69 per cent of carers report felt that their health and wellbeing had improved as a result of taking a break.
+According to the State of Caring Survey report (2022), many carers are not getting the breaks they need: 41 per cent of carers stated they haven’t taken a break in the last 12 months of the report being published.
+Carers have also stated in the State of Caring Survey (2022) that the impact of caring on their physical and/or mental health was one of the main challenges they will face over the coming year.
 Wider evidence has shown that carers who reported not having had a break from caring within the last year were more likely to report having suffered mental ill health as a result of caring or that their physical health had worsened as a result of caring.

-- The person they care for isn’t willing to accept care and support from others (40 per cent).
+- The person they care for isn’t willing to accept care and support from others.

 - For those carers who said they did not want a break, 57 per cent said they did not want strangers looking after the person they care for.

 - Arranging breaks.
-The effort and bureaucracy involved can be very off-putting for carers who already have multiple demands on their time.
+The Carers UK 2018 survey highlighted that the effort and bureaucracy involved can be very off-putting for carers who already have multiple demands on their time.
 Sixty-seven per cent of carers organised replacement care themselves and only 11 per cent did so with support of their local authority.
 Five per cent reported that the council had organised breaks for them.

-- The limited uptake of direct payments – which could offer real flexibility – was a particular issue for older people.
-People were put off by the administrative burden of arranging care.
-Carers of people with direct payments reported higher stress levels due to the additional responsibilities.
+- Direct payments – which could offer real flexibility – were a particular issue for older people who were put off by the administrative burden of arranging care.
+Managing direct payments can lead to added stress for carers.

 How carers used breaks